 5 Fun Places to Eat in Annapolis

-In front of the Loews Annapolis hotel on West Street, BAROAK serves over 70 varieties of local craft beer and international brews in a sleek taproom with plenty of outdoor seating.
-They also make delicious omelets, which we enjoyed after our overnight at the Loews.
-If you’re recovering from a wild night, order “The Cure”—a mix of scrambled eggs, cheddar cheese, bacon, avocado, and chipotle mayo on a potato Kaiser Roll.
+In front of the Graduate Annapolis (formerly Loews Annapolis) on West Street, BAROAK serves over 70 varieties of local craft beer and international brews in a sleek taproom with plenty of outdoor seating.
+They also make delicious omelets, which we enjoyed after our overnight at the Graduate Annapolis.
+If you are recovering from a wild night, order “The Cure”—a mix of scrambled eggs, cheddar cheese, bacon, avocado, and chipotle mayo on a potato Kaiser Roll.

 We highly recommend the sea scallops rolled in shredded phyllo—so beautiful and delicious!
 We also enjoyed the generously portioned herb encrusted rockfish with lump crab and tomato risotto as we watched the sun slowly set over the harbor.
 Carrol’s Creek has an extensive wine list, and a great selection of craft beers to accompany your meal.